codepks/LearningQT/README.md

 }
 ```

+> NOTE

-**NOTE: If put in the same main file then this this gives strange moc file errors.**
+1. If put in the same main file then this gives strange moc file errors
+2. emitter function and slot function should be of the same function (the ones you put in the QObject::connect()
+3. Only slot implementation is required, singla implementataion is taken care by QT